-When your computer is turned off or in hibernate mode, you can press the Dell MediaDirect button to start the computer and automatically launch the Dell MediaDirect application program.
+When your computer is turned off or in hibernate mode, you can press the Dell MediaDirect button to start the computer and automatically launch the Dell MediaDirect application.

-NOTICE: You cannot reinstall the Dell Media Experience or Dell MediaDirect feature if you voluntarily reformat the hard drive.
-You will need the installation software to reinstall these media application programs.
+NOTE: You cannot reinstall the Dell Media Experience or Dell MediaDirect feature if you voluntarily reformat the hard drive.
+You need the installation software to reinstall the media applications.
 Contact Dell for assistance.
-See "Contacting Dell" on page 141.
+See "Contacting Dell."

-1 Dell MediaDirect button
+Dell MediaDirect button